Conveners

 Monitoring off gas of an EAF allows to predict the decarburization process and hence the melt performance of the tap during the melting process.
 Using the off-gas data events such as scrap cave-ins, overdrafting and varying scrap moisture can be visualized in real time and hence predictions can be made about necessary changes in O2 lancing, electrode power as well as carbon injection.
 The...

-Minimum conversion cost of alloyed steel production in the electric arc furnace require optimum mixing of the molten metal during melting and refining.
-Improved heat transfer accelerates the melting of larger scrap pieces for time and energy savings.
-Homogeneous distribution of alloy elements and carbon in the melt decreases the unwanted oxidation of alloys, e.g. Chromium for better metal...
+To minimise production costs for alloyed steel production in an electric arc furnace (EAF), optimal mixing of the molten metal is required during the melting and refining process.
+Improved heat transfer accelerates the melting of larger scrap pieces, resulting in time and energy savings.
+A homogeneous distribution of alloy elements and carbon in the melt reduces the unwanted oxidation of...

 Enhancing thermal efficiency and reducing operating costs are critical objectives in seamless pipe production, particularly in processes where billet preheating constitutes a major portion of total energy demand.
 In rotary hearth furnaces operating at billet temperatures near 1280 °C, a significant fraction of the fuel input is released as high-enthalpy flue gases, representing a valuable but...